babydylan/readme-generator/sampleREADME.md

 Test if the fridge light turns off by going inside and closing yourself in.

 ## Questions
-If you have any questions you can reach me at fridge-man or fridgeman@email.com
+If you have any questions you can reach me at fridge-man on github or fridgeman@email.com